-Another way that designers add visual interest to wordmarks is to put the text in a shape.
+Another way that designers add visual interest to wordmarks is to use logo shapes.

 Showtime puts the first three letters of its name –“SHO” — in a red circle and reverses the color from the rest of the logo, giving it a whole different look than if there was no shape.

-Although LinkedIn is a one-word company name, the logo puts a blue box around the “in” to make it visually distinctive, suggesting the “in” feeling of having connections in your industry.
+Although LinkedIn is a one-word company name, the logo puts a blue box around the “in” to make it visually distinctive.
+This suggests the “in” feeling of having connections in your industry.

 Then there’s the use of stacked text.
-Uniqlo breaks up its six-letter company name with three letters on each line of its logo to form a square.
-Legibility is important here — make sure your company name is short enough to stack and that the meaning doesn’t get lost on two lines.
+Uniqlo breaks up its six-letter company name with three letters on each line of its logo to form a square logo.
+Legibility is important here!
+Make sure your company name is short enough to stack and that the meaning doesn’t get lost on two lines.

 Circular logo shapes aren’t forgotten here, either.
 Look to long-standing logos like Samsung or Pfizer to see how wordmarks look when contained within a form.